rooz90s/FundBackofficeADRs/Archtectural_Decisions/#3_Asynchronous_Communication.md

     </table>

 ## Context
-We have to select a media for our asynchronous communication between services.
+We have to select a medium for our asynchronous communication between services.
 ## Concerns
 - We need ***secure*** communication.